msf-oca-his/dhis-ca-printable-forms/README.md

 4. `DataSet`: configuration options for printing tally sheets
   1. `heightOfTableHeader`: height (length) of table column label row, when data elements are rendered as CatCombs (category combinations) .
   2. `heightOfDataElementInCatCombTable`: height (length) of rows rendered as CatCombs
-  3. `heightOfDataElementInGeneralDataElement`: height (length) of data element when data elements are rendered as default.
+  3. `defaultHeightOfDataElementLabel`: height (length) of data element when data elements are rendered as default.
 This rendering is in two columns, allowing the user to fill in each data element in free text.
   4. `heightOfSectionTitle`: height (length) of section titles, present at the top of each new section.
   5. `heightOfDataSetTitle`: height (length)  of data set titles, present at the start of each data set and at start of each page.
   6. `gapBetweenSections`: white space left between two adjacent sections on a page.